Old Chapel Hill Cemetery

-Old Chapel Hill Cemetery is a graveyard and national historic district located on the campus of the University of North Carolina at Chapel Hill in Chapel Hill, North Carolina.
+Old Chapel Hill Cemetery is a graveyard and national historic district located on the campus of the University of North Carolina at Chapel Hill in Chapel Hill, North Carolina, United States.

 History

 The land was a land grant to the University of North Carolina by the State of North Carolina.
 The land encompassed 125 acre, and was sold for five shillings on October 21, 1776.
 The cemetery currently covers 6.98 acre.
 The first recorded burial was George Clarke, a Burke County student at the university, who died September 28, 1798.
 His headstone was not placed until several years later.
 By January 28, 1994, 1,621 burials had been performed.
 The cemetery is now almost full, and all of the plots have already been bought.
 In 1922, the town took over responsibility for maintaining the cemetery, and in 1988, the ownership changed over to the University.

 A low rock wall was built around the cemetery in 1835 at the cost of $64.41.
 The school officially named the cemetery "College Graveyard," as opposed to "Village Cemetery," like the Chapel Hill residents called it.
 Five sidewalks divide the cemetery into six sections.
 Two of the sections were reserved for African-American burials because there were no black church cemeteries in town.
 A low rock wall divides the two segregated sections (Sections A and B) from the rest.

+While burials in the white section have headstones with inscriptions, burials in the African-American section were marked by stones, leaving many of the graves unnamed.
+Notably, most of the individuals buried in the Black section of the cemetery were either slaves or laborers at the University.
+These portions of the cemetery remained largely unpreserved into the 20th century, with the land being used for parking at a UNC football game in 1985.
+In 2010 and 2012, archeological surveying took place to identify over 200 unmarked graves, primarily in the African American sections of the cemetery.
+In 2016, a headstone was placed as a memorial of these unmarked graves and the Black community members buried there.

 The Dialectic and Philanthropic Societies were the first to establish plots.
 In the other sections, there are administrators and professors, as well as prominent public officials, business leaders, and artists from the area.
 During the Civil War, Confederate soldiers were buried there.